magepages/mpdocs/docs/reward-points/index.md

 * In the **Enable Notification Email** field: Select “Yes” to allow notification emails to be sent to customers.
 * In the **Sender Email** field: Admins can choose one of 5 available Magento Sender: General Contact, Sales Representative, Customer Support, Customer Email 1, Customer Email 2
 * In the **Update Point Balance Email Template** field
-  * Pre-installed email configuration that customers can receive the notification mail when their reward point(s) changes the balance.
+  * There is pre-installed email configuration that customers can receive the notification mail when their reward point(s) changes the balance.
   * To change **Email Template**, admins can create another one under ``Marketing > Email Template``.
   * How to create a new Email Template guide can be found [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html).
-* In the **Point expires Email Template** field:
+* In the **Point expires Email Template** field
-  * Pre-installed email configuration that customers can receive the notification mail when their reward point(s) is about to expire.
+  * There is pre-installed email configuration that customers can receive the notification mail when their reward point(s) is about to expire.
   * To change the Gift Card Email template, admins can create another one under ``Marketing > Email Template``.
   * How to create a new Email Template guide can be found [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html).
 * In the **Send email reminder before a transaction expires** field
   * Set how many day(s) the email can sent before a transaction is about to expire.
   * If you leave the field blank or 0, reminder email will not be sent.
-* In the **Subscribe customers by default** field: When a new customer subscribes to a store, their Reward Points Notification ignores email notifications in default.
-Select “Yes” in this section so that when their first transaction is made (they purchase or by the admin), Reward Points Notification is checked immediately.
+* In the **Subscribe customers by default** field: When a new customer subscribes to a store, their Reward Points Notification function ignores email notifications in default.
+Select “Yes” in this section so that when their first transaction is made (by themselves or by the admin), Reward Points Notification is checked automatically.

 ### V. Manage Reward Point of Customer